SriLikesToSing/fastLane/README.md

 FastLane is a stateless and serverless password manager.
 Use one password to get access to all of your passwords.
 Uses SHA512 recursive hashing to create a new password using your master password.
 This makes using a database to store your other passwords uncessesary and increases ease of use and security.

+However, the target audience should be those who are looking for password types that are one way and irreplaceable and unchanging in nature.
+Types that follow f(g(x1...xn)) but not g(f(y1....yn)).

 Features:

   - Generate master password using random.com which then goes through a sha512 hashing algorithm to create the most secure master password.